combefis/combefis.github.io/docs/teaching/uclouvain/index.md

 # UCLouvain

 I worked from 2007 to 2013 as a **teaching assistant** at the [Université catholique de Louvain](https://www.uclouvain.be/en) (UCLouvain).
-My role was to prepare and supervise practical lab sessions for several courses, followed by bachelor and master students and either taught in French or in English.
-I started to be involved in the _“Informatique 1”_ course in 2004 as a teaching monitor (tutor) while I was still studying.
+My role was to prepare and supervise practical lab sessions for several courses, followed by bachelor and master students and either taught in French and in English.
+I started to be involved in the _“Informatique 1”_ course in 2004 as a teaching monitor (tutor) while I was still myself studying.

 After I got my PhD, I was also responsible for two courses as an **invited lecturer**, from 2014 to 2015.
 I taught the _“Informatique 1”_ course to more than 400 first year bachelor students and the _“Software Engineering Project”_ course targeted to master students.